← Back to blog

 6. Allerheiligen-Wasserfälle, Baden-Württemberg

-The All Saints Falls near Oppenau in the northern Black Forest drop about 83 metres in seven cascades through a wooded gorge beside the ruins of a medieval monastery.
-A stepped path follows the water from the monastery up to the top.
-The combination of falls and Gothic ruin makes it one of the most atmospheric spots in the region.
+The All Saints Falls near Oppenau in the northern Black Forest drop about 83 metres in seven distinct cascades through a wooded sandstone gorge beside the ruins of a medieval Premonstratensian monastery.
+A stepped stone path follows the water from the monastery courtyard — itself worth a pause, with its Gothic arch framing a view of the falls — up through the gorge to the top of the series.
+The monastery was founded in 1192 and dissolved in 1803; its roofless walls beside the tumbling water create an atmosphere found nowhere else in the Black Forest.

 7. Romkerhaller Wasserfall, Lower Saxony